-I created my list of the 25 best personal finance blogs in 2018.
-The list grows every year as I discover other blogs along the way.
-It now includes 47 top personal finance blogs.
+I created a list of the ten best personal finance blogs a few years ago.
+Over the years, as I've discovered other blogs along the way, the list has grown.
+It now includes 20 top personal finance blogs.

 Collectively, these blogs cover most, if not all, areas that make up personal finance.
 You will find articles on banking, investing, retirement, estate planning, insurance, mortgages, budgeting, saving, and much more.
-All of these winning blogs provide detailed analysis and reviews of the topics they cover.
+These winning blogs provide detailed analyses and reviews of the topics they cover.

-Besides my choices for the best personal finance blogs, I decided to recognize blogs that cover various niches.
+Besides my choices for the top finance blogs, I decided to recognize blogs that cover various niches.
 Though not meant to be comprehensive, the blogs listed are ones I've come to know, some on a personal level, others via recommendations from others.

 I will continue to update the list as I discover new sites.
-If you have websites or niches you think I should include, please pass them along in the comments.
-Though I can't guarantee I'll add them.
-I promise I'll check them out.
+If you have websites or niches I should include, please pass them along in the comments.
+Though I can't guarantee I'll add them, I promise to check them out.

-Please let me know what you think and offer any recommendations in the comments below.
+Please let me know your thoughts and offer recommendations in the comments below.

-His articles a thorough, well researched, and cover a variety of topics.
-He has a weekly series called The Sunday Best, where he features content from other bloggers that he's read during the week.
-It's one of the most read weekly summaries published.
+His articles are thorough, well-researched, and cover a variety of topics.
+He has a weekly series called The Sunday Best, featuring content from other bloggers he's read during the week.
+It's one of the most-read weekly summaries published.

 2. ESI Money

-John, founder, and author of ESI Money is a fifty-something retiree.
-Before starting ESI Money, John ran the blog Free Money Finance.
-Though he doesn't write for that blog, new content comes from guest posts from various writers.
+John, founder, and author of ESI Money, is a fifty-something retiree.
+Before starting ESI Money, John ran the personal finance blog Free Money Finance.
+Though he no longer writes for that blog, new content comes from guest posts from various writers.
 John spends all of his time now on ESI.

 ESI also puts out lots of his killer content.
 I highly recommend this site.

-Here is how he describes the mission of WCI on his website:
+Here is how he describes the mission of the White Coat Investor on his website:

 - To help those who wear the white coat get a “fair shake” on Wall Street (i.e., boost financial literacy among high-income professionals)